 - Renal clearance: 10-85%

-- Direct drug administration to the cerebrospinal fluid (CSF)
+- Direct drug delivery to the cerebrospinal fluid (CSF)

-- The central side effects of oral baclofen, such as confusion, drowsiness appear to be minimized with intrathecal administration.
+- The central side effects of taking oral baclofen, such as confusion and drowsiness are minimized with intrathecal administration.

-- Intrathecal administration can use concentrated baclofen of less than one hundredth of those used orally.
+- Intrathecal administration uses concentrated baclofen of amount less than one hundredth of those which used orally.

-- Adjustable/programmable nonstop infusion makes it possible to finely titrate patients’ doses and to vary the doses over the hours of the day.
-For example, the dose can be comparatively low to give the patients the extensor tone needed for ambulation during the day and increased at night, thereby improving quality of sleep.
+- Adjustable or programmable nonstop infusion make it possible to titrate the patient’s doses and to adjust the doses over the hours of the day.
+For example, the drug doses can be comparatively low to give which the patient’s extensor tone needed for ambulation during daytime and can be increased at night, thereby improving patient’s quality of sleep.

-- Patient who is a applicant for intrathecal baclofen infusion must have no contraindications to the insertion of an intrathecal catheter (e.g., coagulopathy, local or systemic infection, anticoagulant therapy, anatomical abnormality of the spine).
+- Patients who are applicant for the intrathecal baclofen infusion must have no contraindications for the insertion of an intrathecal catheter (e.g., coagulopathy, local or systemic infection, anticoagulant therapy, anatomical abnormality of the spine).

-- Level 2 indication supports the effectiveness of intrathecal baclofen infusion for the short-term lessening of severe spasticity in patients who are unresponsive or cannot tolerate oral baclofen
+- The level 2 indications supports the effectiveness of the intrathecal baclofen infusion for the short-term duration, lessening the severe spasticity in the patients who are unresponsive or cannot tolerate the oral baclofen.

-- Level 3 evidence supports the efficiency of intrathecal baclofen for the long-term lessening of severe spasticity in patients who are unresponsive or cannot tolerate oral baclofen
+- The level 3 evidence supports the efficiency of intrathecal baclofen for the longer duration, lessening the severe spasticity in the patients who are unresponsive or cannot tolerate the oral baclofen.

-- Level 4 qualitative evidence demonstrates functional improvement for patients who are unresponsive or cannot tolerate oral baclofen
+- The level 4 qualitative evidences demonstrate the functional improvement for the patients who are unresponsive or cannot tolerate the oral baclofen.

-- Intrathecal baclofen is worthwhile with cost which may or may not be evaded in the Ontario health system
+- The intrathecal baclofen is worthwhile with the cost which may or may not be evaded in the Ontario health system.

-- True functional use remains to be determined
+- The true functional use remains to be determined yet.